Galastique/youtube-upload-discord-notifier/README.md

 Be sure to keep that in your clipboard, it's the final thing we will need for this.

-## Creating Your ENV File
+## Creating Your .ENV File
 The final step will be creating the .env file at the root of the project's directory.
 You will have to include the 3 things you have copied thus far as follows:

 ![Screenshot of contents of .env file](https://imgur.com/LQPxR2H.png)

 ## Running the Script
 There you have it!
 Everything is ready to go!
 All you have to do to execute the script is run `npm start` in the console.
+The first verification will happen 60 minutes after the script is started.